-- The suffering and pain caused by improper medical treatment being administered
+- The suffering and pain caused by improper medical treatment being administered.

 - The length of recovery time that was added to your existing recovery

-- The nature of the illness you are experiencing
+- The nature of the illness you are experiencing.

 These sorts of factors will be taken into account.
 You can also claim for any income you have missed out on because of the misdiagnosis.
 In terms of loss of income, you can usually claim anything up to £500,000, although more than this has been secured on some occasions.
 Are you expected to miss more work in the future?
 If so, you can claim for this too.
-You can usually claim anything up to £400,000, although, again, more than this has been secured on some occasions.
+You can usually claim anything up to £400,000, although more than this has been secured on some occasions.

 If your case is not a success, there will be no compensation, meaning any percentage the solicitor is ‘owed’ will total £0, and you owe nothing.
 This ensures you never end up out of pocket – you only pay if the solicitor does their job and wins compensation.
 There are some other benefits worth factoring in as well.
-After all, your solicitor only gets paid if the case wins, and so you know they are going to be working hard for you.
+After all, your solicitor only gets paid if the case wins, so you know they will be working hard for you.
 You also know that they will never waste your time.
 If they believe you do not have a strong case, they are going to tell you so.
-If you went for misdiagnosis solicitors that charge on an hourly basis instead, there is always the risk that they could lead you down the garden path purely to take your cash.
+If you went for solicitors that charge on an hourly basis instead, there is always the risk that they could lead you down the garden path purely to take your cash.

-No matter whether you are seeking private or NHS misdiagnosis compensation, Accident Claims it the company you need.
-Not only are all of your claims 100 per cent No Win, No Fee – meaning you pay nothing if you lose – but we also always aim to secure the maximum compensation amount.
+Whether you are seeking private or NHS misdiagnosis compensation, Accident Claims is the company you need.
+Not only are all of your claims, 100 per cent No Win, No Fee – meaning you pay nothing if you lose – but we also always aim to secure the maximum compensation amount.

-There are also a number of other ways you can get in touch if you would prefer.
+There are also several other ways you can get in touch if you would prefer.
 You can request a call back via our website.
 You can also send an email to email@example.com.
 We aim to get back to your email within three hours between Monday and Friday.
 It may take a bit longer over the weekend.
-We do recommend emailing or calling for the quickest response, but you can also write to us if required or if you need to send any documents.
-Our address is: Accident Claims, 130 Bury New Road, Prestwich, Manchester, M25 0AA.
+We recommend emailing or calling for the quickest response, but you can also write to us if required or if you need to send any documents.
+Our address is Accident Claims, 130 Bury New Road, Prestwich, Manchester, M25 0AA.
 We look forward to hearing from you and securing the compensation that you deserve.

 This is an interesting news article by The Telegraph that reveals how many NHS patients in the UK are misdiagnosed.